rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/yE3Kd5f.png"/>
-Using “do show ip ospf neighbor” we can see that R1 and both DSWs are all neighbors with each other.
+Using “show ip ospf neighbor,” we can see that R1 and both DSWs are all neighbors with each other.
 <br />
 <br />
 <img src="https://i.imgur.com/YUG6NIL.png"/>
-Using “do show ip route” we can see that OSPF routes are being shared on R1.
+Using “show ip route,” we can see that OSPF routes are being shared on R1.
 <br />
 <br />
 <img src="https://i.imgur.com/x3XGUzc.png"/>